Strivin0311/dgm-learning/survey.md

 # Survey on DGM
-*Here's some resources about Survey on DGM*
+*Here're some resources about Survey on DGM*

 #### ChatGPT is not all you need.
 A State of the Art Review of large Generative AI models [`UNREAD`]